 Sorèl operates out of values-based practice framework which is client-driven, strengths and solutions focused, narrative grounded, where growth is the goal.
 This framework is explained further here.

-The practice divides its time between therapeutic work – based from our two clinics in Carrington Street, Adelaide and Young Street, Unley.
 In addition to clinical work, Sorèl is engaged in professional consultancy, policy development, education and training.
 For further information, you can read more here.

 - Bachelor of Systematic Theology